shlior7/gems-kakuro/README.md

-# Vercel flask
+# Kakuro
-A demo Flask application running on Vercel
+A kakuro solver on a Flask application